 Modern research requires teamwork, specialized expertise, and planning.
 Its financial demands also require administrative skills and access to major outside funding.
 Such endeavors are potentially risky as well.
 Ideas may not pan out, effort becomes dissipated, and funding may be hard to come by.
 Nascent teams can get distracted and discouraged, and their funds easily depleted, often before a promising project is able to get off the ground.
 The Center's research faculty in international affairs needs support to think and plan.
 This is especially true in a project's early—and possibly unstable—stages.

-This is a fund for incubation, to help large-scale research projects get off the ground and on their way to securing major outside support.
+This is a fund for incubation, to help large-scale research projects get launched and on a path toward securing major outside support.

 Activities to be Funded